mool-singh/tailwebs/README.md

 # Tailwebs

-The Teacher Portal is a robust web application designed to streamline the management of student information for teachers.
+Tailwebs is a robust web application designed to streamline the management of student information for teachers.
 Built with PHP, the portal will provide a secure and user-friendly interface for teachers to log in, view their students, and manage student details efficiently.

 ## Requirements